andysingal/LLMops/model-serving/README.md

- Model serving refers to deploying an ML model in a production environment, where it can process new data and generate predictions
+ Model serving refers to deploying an ML model in a production environment, where it can process new data and generate predictions.
+Amazon and Netflix use model serving to update customer recommendations instantly as users browse.
+Banks use model serving to block fraudulent transactions during online shopping checkouts, and airline chatbots use it to provide instant flight updates and rebooking options.
+Business stops for these companies if their model serving systems go down.

  Model serving can happen locally (on-device), in-cluster (on-premises), or remotely (on-cloud), depending on the business requirements and infrastructure constraints.